gchumillas-dart/server-communication-example/README.md

 # Requirements

 You need to be familiar with PHP applications and have a LAMP server installed in your host machine (Linux + Apache 2 + MySQL + PHP 5).
 They can be easily installed from your package manager (yum, apt-get or synaptic).
 Also install the [Dart SDK](https://www.dartlang.org/tools/sdk/) software and the [Dartium](https://www.dartlang.org/tools/dartium/) browser.
-You can follow the instrucctions of the next tutorial:
+You can follow the instructions of the next tutorial:

 https://github.com/soloproyectos-docs/google-dart